skade/yakshav.es/_sources/thoughts-on-community.md

 ## Community happens and "Community management" is a Red Herring at scale

-Unless you have a very definable community (like a bulletin board) at hand, I believe that "Community management" is also a problematic model.
+Unless you have a very definable community (like a bulletin board) at hand, I believe that "Community management" is a problematic model.
 Especially in a professional context.

 For two reasons: